simwrapper/beam-python-tools/README.md

 ## Developing the SimWrapper Python tool

-The python `simwrapper` tool contains a fully-built static copy of the SimWrapper website in the `simwrapper/static` folder.
+The python `beam-viewer` tool contains a fully-built static copy of the SimWrapper website in the `simwrapper/static` folder.
 Whenever you make changes to the SimWrapper website, you'll need to package up the changes, copy them into this Python project, and build the Python package.

 Here are the basic steps to do that:

 - In the SimWrapper javascript project repo:

   - Make any changes to the [SimWrapper javascript code](https://github.com/simwrapper/simwrapper) as needed, and test vigorously
   - Ensure that both `vite.config.js` and `public/404.html` are both set to have prefix "/" instead of "/simwrapper/" or "/dashboard/".
 The Python tool will not work if there is a URL prefix in the path.
   - Run `npm run build` to compile everything into the `dist` folder.